310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 {% endbubble %}

 {% bubble Kanata frown2 %}
-ah, no, i have not seen my [mother] that often… it is simply the [image] i have of one.
+ah, no, i have not met my [mother] that often… it is simply the [image] i have of one.

 yes, my [mother] is very [pretty]. but she is also a little [scary].